Share and Enjoy:

 Govt Communications Resources

-Government communications cover a wide range of skills and public information services.
+Government communications cover a range of skills and public information services.
 We’ve gathered a range of information sources and insights into the world of government communications.

 You’ll find other PR resources at Community Relations, Public Consultation, Strategic Public Relations and The PR Coach Blog: This Just In….
-Many sites have PDF documents which may require patience while opening.
+Many sites have PDF documents which may need patience while opening.
 Sites with a W are PR Coach “winners.”

 3 Case Studies in Social Media Experimentation